 In addition to the Nestlé Agreement, we and Nestlé Health Science concurrently entered into a Strategic Collaboration Agreement (the "Strategic Collaboration Agreement") pursuant to which we and Nestlé Health Science will collaborate to leverage the CodeEvolver® protein engineering technology platform to develop novel enzymes for Nestlé Health Science's established Consumer Care and Medical Nutrition business areas.
-Under the Strategic Collaboration Agreement, we received an upfront payment of \$1.2 million in 2017 and an incremental \$0.6 million payment in September 2018 for additional services.
-We recognized research and development fees of \$3.6 million and \$0.5 million in 2018 and 2017, respectively.
-As of December 31, 2018 and 2017, we had deferred revenue of \$0.8 million and \$1.1 million, respectively.
+Under the Strategic Collaboration Agreement, we received an upfront payment of \$1.2 million in 2017 and an incremental payment of \$0.6 million in September 2018 for additional services.
+We recognized research and development fees of \$5.4 million, \$3.6 million and \$0.5 million in years ended December 31, 2019, 2018, and 2017, respectively.
+We had deferred revenue balances of zero and \$0.8 million at December 31, 2019 and December 31, 2018, respectively.